craigmckeachie/workbook8/review/tips.md

 # Hot Tips

 - Take your time
-  - even if you think you know the answer read and consider all options
+  - even ifsdfsd you think yofdsfdau know the answer read and consider all options
 - Open book
   - Google is your best friend.
 Don't use ChatGPT.
   - use workbooks